JJ Andrews

-JaShawn Andrews (born March 7, 2008) is an American basketball player at Little Rock Christian Academy in Arkansas.
-He is a five-star prospect and one of the top recruits in the class of 2026.
+JaShawn Andrews (born March 7, 2008) is an American college basketball player for the Arkansas Razorbacks of the Southeastern Conference (SEC).
+He was a five-star prospect and one of the top recruits in the class of 2026.

 Early life

 Andrews is from Little Rock, Arkansas, and is the son of former NFL player Shawn Andrews.
 He attended Little Rock Christian Academy where he became a top basketball player.
 He led Little Rock to state championships both his freshman and sophomore seasons, earning all-conference and all-state honors each year.
 As a junior, he averaged 28.5 points, 10.1 rebounds and 3.3 assists while helping Little Rock to the state quarterfinals, being named all-conference, all-state the Gatorade Arkansas Player of the Year and a MaxPreps All-American.
 Andrews is a two-time champion of the Peach Jam tournament in the Nike Elite Youth Basketball League (EYBL), earning EYBL MVP honors after the 2025 season where he led team BBE to a 75–55 win in the championship.

 A five-star prospect, Andrews is ranked one of the top-15 recruits nationally in the class of 2026.
 He committed to play college basketball for the Arkansas Razorbacks.